 - Only young leaves and fruit are susceptible to infection.
 Leaves are most susceptible just after emergence, while young fruit are susceptible to infection for 6-8 weeks after petal fall (Timmer 2000). - Plants are only susceptible to infection under specific conditions.
-Infection requires at least 2-3 hours of exposure to high humidity (including dew or fog), but the amount of infection will increase with longer periods of wetness (Timmer 2000; Smith IM et al. 1997). - Infection typically occurs at temperatures between 14 °C and 25 °C (Smith IM et al. 1997). - Conidia are fragile and susceptible to desiccation.
+Infection requires at least 2-3 hours of exposure to high humidity (including dew or fog), but the amount of infection will increase with longer periods of wetness (Timmer 2000; Agostini et al. 2003). - The optimal range for infection and development of citrus scab has been reported as 23.5 to 27 °C (Agostini et al. 2003), although infection can occur at temperatures between 16 °C and 32 °C (Whiteside 1975).
+Conidia production and germination markedly declined at temperatures above 30 °C (Whiteside 1975). - Conidia are fragile and susceptible to desiccation.
 If the conditions are not suitable for infection, the conidia are unlikely to persist in the environment and will die. - Citrus scab usually does not establish in areas of low rainfall (less than 1300 millimetres) and hot long summers (mean monthly temperature above 24 °C) (Smith IM et al. 1997), so establishment is unlikely to occur in many parts of Australia. - Establishment of exotic pathotypes may be possible in some areas of Australia where suitable temperature and humidity conditions prevail (wet subtropics, cooler tropics).

-The limited developmental stages in which hosts are most susceptible, and the specific weather conditions required for infection to occur support a likelihood estimate for establishment of 'moderate'.
+The limited developmental stages in which hosts are most susceptible, and the specific weather conditions required for infection to occur support a likelihood estimate for establishment of Moderate.